mgill2/team3-ridewithu-IIT/README.md

 which is for the slave database.

 In the build folder make sure to have database and webserver folders.
 ADD IF NEEDED!
+BEFORE
+RUNNING ANYTHING

 ================================================